-Route compatibility check interface Vehicle information (either from ERATV, the technical file, or any other appropriate means of information) Route information available in Register of Infrastructure (RINF) or provided by Infrastructure manager until RINF is complete Vehicle level Train level Procedure to check the vehicle and train compatibility over the route intended for operation GSM-R SIM Card GSM-R Home Network 1.1.1.3.3.5 GSM-R networks covered by a roaming agreement x Comparison that the SIM Card GSM-R Home Network is in the list of GSM-R networks with roaming agreement for all sections in the route.
+Route compatibility check interface Vehicle information (either from ERATV, the technical file, or any other appropriate means of information) Route information available in Register of Infrastructure (RINF) or provided by Infrastructure manager until RINF is complete Vehicle level Train level Procedure to check the vehicle and train compatibility over the route intended for operation GSM-R Radio System Compatibility Voice 1.1.1.3.3.9 Radio System Compatibility Voice Х Comparison Radio System Compatibility voice value in RINF is included in the vehicle authorisation.
+GSM-R Radio System Compatibility Data 1.1.1.3.3.10 Radio System Compatibility data Х Comparison Radio System Compatibility data value in RINF is included in the vehicle authorisation.
+GSM-R Voice SIM Card GSM-R Home Network 1.1.1.3.3.5 GSM-R networks covered by a roaming agreement х Comparison that the SIM Card GSM-R Home Network is in the list of GSM-R networks with roaming agreement for all sections in the route.
 This has to be performed for all SIM Cards in the vehicle (Voice and Data).
-GSM-R Sim card support of group ID 555 1.1.1.3.3.4 Use of Group 555 x Check that the Group ID 555 is used trackside.
+GSM-R Data SIM Card GSM-R Home Network 1.1.1.3.3.5 GSM-R networks covered by a roaming agreement X Comparison that the SIM Card GSM-R Home Network is in the list of GSM-R networks with roaming agreement for all sections in the route.
+This has to be performed for all SIM Cards in the vehicle.
+GSM-R GSM-R SimIM card support of group ID 555 1.1.1.3.3.4 Use of Group 555 х Check that the Group ID 555 is used trackside.
 If this is not configured on-board, alternative operational procedures should be prior established with the Infrastructure Manager.
-Class B Class B train protection legacy system 1.1.1.3.5.3 Train protection legacy systems х Comparison of name and version of the Class B train protection legacy system.
-Class B Class B radio legacy system 1.1.1.3.6.1 Radio legacy system х Comparison of name and version of the Class B radio legacy system.
-Note (1): General oper ration: A unit is designed for general operation n when the unit is intended to be coupled with ot her unit(s) i n a train formation which is not defined at design stage
+Class B Class B train protection legacy system 1.1.1.3.5.3 Train protection legacy systems Х Comparison of name and version of the Class B train protection legacy system.
+Class B Class B radio legacy system 1.1.1.3.6.1 Radio legacy system Х Comparison of name and version of the Class B radio legacy system.

+Note (1): General operation: A unit is designed for general operation when the unit is intended to be coupled with other unit(s) in a train formation which is not defined at design stage